toby1984/jminesweeper_fixes/README.md

-This repository holds scaffolding for the "jminesweeter" interview assignment.
+This repository holds scaffolding for the "jminesweeper" interview assignment.

 Fork it to start working on your interview assignment.